AI-driven Dispensing of Coral Reseeding Devices for Broad-scale Restoration of the Great Barrier Reef: Abstract

 \section{Abstract}

 Coral reefs are on the brink of collapse, with climate change, ocean acidification, and pollution leading to a projected 70-90\% loss of coral species within the next decade.
-Restoration efforts are crucial, but their success hinges on introducing automation to upscale efforts.
-We present automated deployment of coral re-seeding devices powered by artificial intelligence, computer vision, and robotics.
-Specifically, we perform automated substrate classification, enabling detection of areas of the seafloor suitable for coral growth, thus significantly reducing reliance on human experts and increasing the range and efficiency of restoration.
-Real-world testing of the algorithms on the Great Barrier Reef leads to deployment accuracy of 77.8\%, sub-image patch classification of 89.1\%, and real-time model inference at 5.5 frames per second.
-Further, we present and publicly contribute a large collection of annotated substrate image data to foster future research in this area.
+Reef restoration is crucial, but its success hinges on introducing automation to upscale efforts.
+In this work, we present a highly configurable AI pipeline for the real-time deployment of coral reseeding devices.
+The pipeline consists of three core components: (i) the image labeling scheme, designed to address data availability and reduce the cost of expert labeling; (ii) the classifier which performs automated analysis of underwater imagery, at the image or patch-level, while also enabling quantitative coral coverage estimation; and (iii) the decision-making module that determines whether deployment should occur based on the classifier’s analysis.
+By reducing reliance on manual experts, our proposed pipeline increases operational range and efficiency of reef restoration.
+We validate the proposed pipeline at five sites across the Great Barrier Reef, benchmarking its performance against annotations from expert marine scientists.
+The pipeline achieves 77.8\% deployment accuracy, 89.1\% accuracy for sub-image patch classification, and real-time model inference at 5.5 frames per second on a Jetson Orin.
+To address the limited availability of labeled data in this domain and encourage further research, we publicly release a comprehensive, annotated dataset of substrate imagery from the surveyed sites.